 South Africa: Halal Restaurants near me

-During Ramadan, all chain stores are open well after Iftar.
-On Weekends the takeouts and restaurants remain open until Sheri however due to the curfew from midnight to 4 am under Level 1 Lockdown this will not be a possibility this year.
+During Ramadan, all chain stores are open well after Iftar, and takeouts and restaurants remain open until Sheri.
 Takeouts will be in full operation however avoid ordering too late on a weekend as many people choose this as their cooking day off and it could result in you receiving your food extremely late.

 The CII (Channel Islam International) radio station can be found on the DSTV Audio bouquet on Channel 66.
 They have an entire Ramadan program with both a Suhor and Iftar slot daily.
 Alternatively, they can be streamed via their website.